xpepper/poker-hands-kata/README.md

         * Black wins. - with full house: 4 over 2
         * Tie.
     * write the hand comparison in terms of the domain language (avoid -1, 0, 1...)

+* We want to print a GameResult into something like _"White wins. - with high card: Ace"_
+    * game result + game result printer?

 * Smells like a rule engine is yelling to be implemented to evaluate the poker hands...